microsoft/SEAL/README.md

 dotnet run
 cd ../..
 ````
-As mentioned before, the .Net project will copy the shard native library to the assembly output directory.
+As mentioned before, the .Net project will copy the shared native library to the assembly output directory.
 You can use the dotnet parameter `--configuration-` to run either Debug or Release versions of the examples.

 #### Unit tests